 With his teddy bear-like good looks and impeccable bedside manner, Rolo has helped start therapy visits at Southend children’s unit.
 Wunderdog joins him for walkies

 A family of dog lovers took one look at the dog’s picture on the website of Many Tears Rescue.
-This week, Vimes and his human, Elaine Bostock, cleaned up at Crufts
+Now that dog won an agility comptition at Crufts

-The question should be “Why wouldn’t you rescue?”, but if you still think buying a puppy is better, here is the case for rescuing a dog
+The question should be “Why wouldn’t you rescue?”, but if you still think buying a puppy is better than saving a life, here are the arguments

-Wunderdog’s walkies correspondents, Jess and Toby, are a remarkable team: not only are they doing 10 hikes for charity in 10 months, Toby is also a certified therapy dog.
-Here, Jess explains what it takes to qualify (and what’s in it for Toby)
+Jess and Toby, are a remarkable team: not only are they doing 10 hikes for charity in 10 months, Toby is also a certified therapy dog.
+Here, Jess explains what it takes to qualify

 It’s not the season of love for all creatures: before Christmas, rescue kennels fill up.
 Wunderdog asked for toy donations and took a little festive spirit to the kennels of All Dogs Matter.